 Stray cats can have a lot of health problems because they are all alone without anyone caring for them.

-• FIV and FeLV.
-FIV and FeLV are diseases that stray cats can get from other infected cats because of their fights and interactions.
-Plus, these diseases can weaken the immune system, bringing more harm.
+FIV and FeLV.
+FIV and FeLV are highly infectious diseases that stray cats can get from other infected cats when they fight or interact.
+Plus, these viral diseases can significantly weaken the immune system, causing more problems.

-• Ear Mites and Infections.
+Ear Mites and Infections.
 Stray cats frequently suffer from ear mites, which cause severe itching and discomfort.
-Signs include constant scratching, head shaking, and dark, waxy discharge in the ears.
-If left untreated, mites can lead to ear infections and hearing loss.
+They might experience constant scratching, head shaking, and a dark discharge in the ears.
+This can lead to hearing loss when left untreated.

 Should You Adopt a Stray Cat?